romenrg/romenrg.github.com/source/_posts/2014-09-17-why-copywriting-is-key-to-ux-we-increased-conversions-by-26-percent-just-changing-some-text.markdown

 date: 2014-09-17 12:16
 comments: true
 categories: [UX]
-description: Copy has a huge impact on User Experience.
-As a experiment, we made a few changes to the text of our sign-up form and conversions increased significantly
+description: "Copy has a huge impact on User Experience.
+As a experiment, we made a few changes to the text of our sign-up form and conversions increased significantly"
 ---
 Too often people tend to think that UX is just art: Flat design, Modern UI and animations...
 But art represents only a tiny part of the User Experience.
 Some developers go one step further and think that it also implies strong technical skills (to achieve a good performance, proper-functioning software, etc).
 However, that is still a very narrow perspective of User / Customer Experience.